4.6.9 Using a Formula to Set Cell Values

 The column formula uses the placeholder "This" as a wildcard reference to each column in the worksheet (see next section).

-Once a row formula has been created, you can edit the Name and Formula by right-clicking on the User Parameter row heading and choosing Edit from the shortcut menu.
+Once a row formula has been created, you can edit the Name and Formula by right-clicking on your User Parameter row heading and choosing Edit from the shortcut menu.
 You can edit cell formulas individually by double-clicking directly into a User Parameter row cell.

 Referring to Worksheet Columns using "This"